When is KSI vs FaZe Temperrr? What time are ring walks?

 The YouTubers square off at the Wembley Arena in London in a cruiserweight bout

-KSI returns to the boxing ring on Saturday evening as he faces late replacement FaZe Temperrr in a cruiserweight bout at the Wembley Arena in London.
+KSI returns to the boxing ring this evening as he faces late replacement FaZe Temperrr in a cruiserweight bout at the Wembley Arena in London.

 The British YouTube sensation was due to fight Dillon Danis but the former MMA star withdrew from the bout on January 4, citing a lack of preparation, lack of a coach, and issues with the contracted weight.
 FaZe Temperrr - a Brazilian YouTuber (real name Thomas Oliveira) - has stepped up from the undercard to replace Danis and the fight will still be for the MF cruiserweight title.